redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 <img src="https://user-images.githubusercontent.com/300/73306040-3cf65100-41d0-11ea-99a9-9468bba82da7.png" />

 You know what would be nice, if the input itself somehow displayed the fact that there was an error.
-Check out the `errorStyle` attributes:
+Check out the `errorClassName` attributes on the inputs:

 ```javascript
 // web/src/pages/ContactPage/ContactPage.js